 more chipsets on the market, than the two ones listed above.
 Consequently, you should implement similar adjustments as they are

 presented in details here.
 The main aspect to note is, the buffers

-of the USB driver need to be set to as small as possible.
+of the USB driver need to be set to the minimum size possible.

 Now, the thorny aspect is that each USB/RS232 chipset behaves

-A Delock® USB/RS232 cable adapter employing a FTD chipset.
+A Delock® USB/RS232 cable adapter employing an FTD chipset.